 The Despacito participants have a say about the programme and contribute to shaping the sessions, which this year was led by OSE alumni Emily Whitebread, Sarah Karen, and Coral Brookes, with occasional guest collaborators (including the Margate theatre organisation 1927 as well as singer sarasara).
 The delivery of Despacito is supported by OSE team members Ayaan Bulale (aka Miss Ayaan) and Louis Palfrey as well as OSE 2019 Associates Emily Demetriou, Rhona Foster, Laurène Gitton, Holly Hunter, Annie Nichols and Jules Varnedoe.
 All facilitators are paid, thus providing a vital economy for the artists undertaking the OSE Associates Programme.

 Last Sessions / Art Explorers:

 18 September to 27 November 2019

-To coincide with the 2019 Turner Prize being exhibited at Turner Contemporary, Margate, this term the Despacito Art School will spend each week exploring a range of ideas and processes inspired by Turner Prize nominees, both past and present.
-Each week will support the development of the group working towards their Discover Arts Award through informally documenting their activities and progress.
+To coincide with the 2019 Turner Prize being exhibited at Turner Contemporary, Margate, this term focused on exploring a range of ideas and processes inspired by Turner Prize nominees, both past and present.

 Wednesday 18 September 2019

-Together we dance part 1: We will begin this term by focusing on the work of Lubaina Himid, winner of the 2017 Turner Prize.
+Together we dance part 1: We began the term by focusing on the work of Lubaina Himid, winner of the 2017 Turner Prize.
 Her work explores ideas about identity and culture.
-Inspired by Himid’s cut out figures, we will begin to design and make cardboard portraits of ourselves while holding belongings that represent us and thinking about who we are as individuals/together, where we are from and what that means.
+Inspired by Himid’s cut out figures, we created cardboard portraits of ourselves holding belongings that represent us, thinking about who we are as individuals/together, where we are from and what that means.

 Wednesday 25 September 2019

-Together we dance part 2: We will develop our Lubaina Himid inspired cut outs using fabric, paint and newspaper to colour, collage and embellish.
+Together we dance part 2: In this session we developed our Lubaina Himid inspired cut outs using fabric, paint and newspaper to colour, collage and embellish.
 This session was documented by the BBC and the short film they made can be viewed here.

 Wednesday 2 October 2019

-Art Rebels: Looking at Jeremy Deller’s folk archives and local archives from Margate, we will think about subcultures and the idea of being rebellious through art making.
-We will create our own memorabilia/archive influenced by punk/protest references, consisting of DIY printed t-shirts, collaged posters, badges and patches.
+Art Rebels: Looking at Jeremy Deller’s folk archives and local archives from Margate, we thought about subcultures and the idea of being rebellious through art making.
+We created our own memorabilia/archive influenced by punk/protest references, consisting of DIY printed t-shirts, collaged posters, badges and patches.
 This session was also documented by the BBC and the footage was included in a short documentary about Margate.

 Wednesday 9 October 2019